JonathanSalwan/ROPgadget/README.md

       --only <key>         Only show specific instructions
       --filter <key>       Suppress specific instructions
       --range <start-end>  Search between two addresses (0x...-0x...)
-      --thumb              Use the thumb mode for the search engine.
+      --badbytes <byte>    Rejects the specific bytes in gadget's address --thumb              Use the thumb mode for the search engine.
 (ARM only) --console            Use an interactive console for search engine --norop              Disable ROP search engine